chef/chef-web-docs/chef_master/source/config_rb.rst

    The type of license under which a cookbook is distributed: ``apachev2``, ``gplv2``, ``gplv3``, ``mit``, or ``none`` (default).
 This option places the appropriate license notice in the pre-created files: ``Apache v2.0`` (for ``apachev2``), ``GPL v2`` (for ``gplv2``), ``GPL v3`` (for ``gplv3``), ``MIT`` (for ``mit``), or ``license 'Proprietary - All Rights Reserved`` (for ``none``).
 Be aware of the licenses for files inside of a cookbook and be sure to follow any restrictions they describe.

 ``cookbook_path``
-   The sub-directory for cookbooks on the chef-client.
+   The sub-directory for cookbooks on the Chef Infra Client.
 This value can be a string or an array of file system locations, processed in the specified order.
 The last cookbook is considered to override local modifications.
 For example:

    .. code-block:: ruby